 Taking the Mystery Out of Staffing Agency Bill Rates!

 We’ve heard customers share this “honest perception” of our staffing agency countless times, so it’s time to set the record straight on our staffing agency bill rate.
-But more importantly, we’d like to arm our readers with the facts about staffing agency bill rates so that when it comes to purchasing temporary or contract staff, you will know how to get the most out of your staffing dollar!
+But more importantly, we’d like to arm your business with the facts about staffing agency bill rates so that when it comes to purchasing temporary or contract staff, you will know how to get the most out of your staffing agency dollar!

-The largest and most significant component of your staffing invoice are the costs associated with your staffing agency’s legal responsibilities as an employer, not hiring process fees and staffing salary.
+The largest and most significant components in your staffing invoice are the costs associated with your staffing agency’s legal responsibilities as an employer, not hiring process fees and staffing salary.

-Unless you are an accountant or payroll specialist, most customers simply aren’t aware of what it costs in today’s regulatory environment to be an employer – let alone what it costs a staffing company to be “the employer” on their behalf.
-The Pacific area which includes Washington state has one of the highest mandatory benefits costs of anywhere in the US.
+Unless your business has an accountant or payroll experts on hand, most recruitment agency customers simply aren’t aware of what it costs in today’s regulatory environment to be an employer – let alone what it costs staffing agencies to be “the employer” on their behalf.
+The Pacific area, which includes Washington state, has one of the highest mandatory benefits costs of anywhere in the US.

 In the state of Washington, DIRECT (statutory mandated) COSTS represent anywhere from 65-85% of a staffing agency’s bill rate!

-These are the same COSTS you would be paying if you hired the employee directly, which leaves only 15-35% of the bill rate to cover the actual services provided – sourcing, recruiting and assigning the temporary or contract worker – a percentage very different than most customers assume their staffing agency pockets for service and profits.
+These are the same COSTS you would be paying if you hired the employee directly, which leaves only 15-35% of the bill rate to cover the actual services provided – sourcing, recruiting, and assigning job seekers (temporary or contract workers).

 Are you with me so far?